vilmarzti/dreaming/README.md

 ##### GMMs

 GMMs are use to model the color distribution of the frames.
 Use the scirpt `scripts/masks/find_num_gmm.py` to find the appropriate number of components in your gmm.
+This algorithm is mostly applicable if your foreground and background have the same color distribution over the length of the video.

 TODO: creating masks